alfanhui/dmgCracker/README.md

 Download http://www.openwall.com/john/ (John the ripper)

-Locate /run folder (you may have to compile)
+Locate /run folder in the john folder (you may have to compile)

 Locate /run/dmg2john

 $./dmg2john your_file.dmg >> output

-./john output
+$./john output

 or

-./john --format=dmg-opencl output
+$./john --format=dmg-opencl output

 note: this will use john's standard wordlist tries, please read john's documentation to use your own wordlists or password rules.
 I found that with my laptop I can get 15 tries p/s.